AIM: Introduction to Medicine

 In the mornings, you will attend seminars led by BU instructors that focus on three core topics: anatomy and physiology, infectious diseases, and contemporary issues in medicine.

-In the afternoons on week one, you will engage with material that will introduce you to what medical students experience in the early phase of their education, including:
+In the afternoons, you will engage in hands-on learning activities on the medical campus of the BU School of Medicine that introduce you to what medical students experience in the early phase of their education, including:

-In the afternoons of the last two weeks of the program, you will engage in a project-based activity focusing on an emerging issue in public health.
+In the afternoons of the last two weeks of the program, you will engage in a hands-on group activity focused on an emerging issue in medicine.
+You will present your findings to peers and other members of the BU community to conclude the program.

 All activities are led by medical faculty on staff at BU’s School of Medicine or faculty and graduate students from BU’s Charles River Campus.
-The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage with graduate medical students; and 3) introduce the range of professional possibilities that exist within the medical field.
+The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage in some of the experiential learning activities in which graduate medical students participate; and 3) introduce the range of professional possibilities that exist within the medical field.

-There are plenty of remote social activities to make sure everyone becomes familiar with BU and each other!
-You can participate in scheduled group activities and will be able to mix it up and join students in our other programs for a variety of scheduled remote events.
+There are plenty of social activities to make sure everyone becomes familiar with the BU campus, Boston – and each other!
+You can plan your own free time or participate in weekend group activities, or even mix it up and join students in our other programs for a variety of scheduled events.